 I personally know the situation since I have been one of the beneficiaries of this institution, from which got enough financial support to finish developing my first game.
 They also provided me with specialized coaching carried out by important members of the game development scene in Europe, as Professor Odile Limpach from Spielefabrique on Germany.

 Actually his company is always looking for new talents to coproduce games from countries Like Spain, France, Germany, Belgium and Croatia.
+Unfortunately, the lack of clear economic treaties between the UE and Switzerland prevented to take those collaborations any further.

 Even under this circumstances, I consider myself very lucky and extremely grateful for all of this!